ChainSafe/gossamer/dot/network/README.md

 # Gossamer `network` Package

-This package implements the [peer-to-peer networking capabilities](https://crates.parity.io/sc_network/index.html) provided by the [Substrate](https://docs.substrate.io/) framework for blockchain development, which implies that it is built on the extensible [`libp2p` networking stack](https://docs.libp2p.io/introduction/what-is-libp2p/). `libp2p` provides implementations of a number of battle-tested peer-to-peer (P2P) networking protocols (e.g. [Noise](#noise) for [key exchange](#identities--key-management), and [Yamux](#yamux) for [stream multiplexing](#stream-multiplexing)), and
+This package implements the [peer-to-peer networking capabilities](https://crates.parity.io/sc_network/index.html) provided by the [Substrate](https://docs.substrate.io/) framework for blockchain development.
+It is built on the extensible [`libp2p` networking stack](https://docs.libp2p.io/introduction/what-is-libp2p/). `libp2p` provides implementations of a number of battle-tested peer-to-peer (P2P) networking protocols (e.g. [Noise](#noise) for [key exchange](#identities--key-management), and [Yamux](#yamux) for [stream multiplexing](#stream-multiplexing)), and